nil-sj/cobblestone/README.md

-# cobblestone
+# CobbleStone
-A landing page project done with Cobblestone Software
+A landing page project done with CobbleStone Software

 Completed frontend is hosted at: https://cobblestone.codenil.online/